-The type of prediction Co:Writer uses is called “Linguistic Word Prediction.”
+One of the building blocks at the foundation of Co:Writer’s prediction engine is called “Linguistic Word Prediction.”
 With Linguistic Word Prediction, Co:Writer knows the grammatical value of each word in its dictionaries.
 When Co:Writer learns new words collected from articles or student writing, it automatically assign grammar to them.
 With grammar-based intelligence, Co:Writer can accurately predict words within the framework of valid sentence structures.
 It also gives flexibility to the words it learns by automatically predicting in multiple tenses and usages.

 If you have access to word prediction alternatives you might try the following sentence patterns as a comparative test.

-- The blk jragon flu ovr the gra lfnt.
-(The black dragon flew over the gray elephant.)
+The blk jragn flw ovr the gint lfnt.
+(The black dragon flew over the giant elephant.)

-- R u hpy to ce me?
-(Are you happy to see me?—only 6 keystrokes!)
+R u hpy to ce me?
+(Are you happy to see me?—only a few keystrokes!)

-- I no hw to nsr the fone.
-(I know how to answer the phone—less than 8 keystrokes)
+I no hw to nser the fon.
+(I know how to answer the phone)

 Note—You will not need to type in all of the letters given above, but they are included as a point of reference.
 Try these types of spellings or, better yet, use your students’ writing samples to compare the prediction for yourself!

-Co:Writer 7 works with any application that accepts text such as:
+Co:Writer Universal works with any application that accepts text such as:

-- Social Media like Facebook, Twitter and Blogs!
+- Social Media like Facebook, Twitter, Instagram, and Blogs